Special Educational Needs and Disability

 Our teachers and teaching assistants work with individuals and small groups of children on intervention programmes for speech and language, reading, literacy and maths, to support them in reaching their full potential.
 Parents are kept fully informed of their child’s progress at SEND parent consultation meetings.

-If you require any further information about our SEND provisions, please contact the Co-SENDCOs, Mrs Sally Dreckmann and Miss Anne Roberts, via the school telephone number or using the form on the contact page, and they will be happy to assist you with any queries you may have.
+If you require any further information about our SEND provisions, please contact our SENDCO, Miss Anne Roberts, via the school telephone number or using the form on the contact page, and she will be happy to assist you with any queries you may have.

-If you are a parent or carer of a child with SEND and have a complaint about the support provided, please raise your concerns with Mrs Sally Dreckmann or refer to the School Complaints Policy.
+If you are a parent or carer of a child with SEND and have a complaint about the support provided, please raise your concerns with the Headteacher or refer to the School Complaints Policy.